zeixcom/ui-element/LLM_NOTES.md

 **Root Cause**:

-- Library tests: Define simplified `lazy-load` component with shadow DOM
+- Library tests: Define simplified `module-lazy` component with shadow DOM
-- Component tests: Use actual `lazy-load` component from docs-src with different behavior
+- Component tests: Use actual `module-lazy` component from docs-src with different behavior

 **Solution**: Understand that real components may behave differently than test fixtures.
 Test the actual component behavior, not assumed behavior.